 Though at first Zimmerman's ethnicity was in question, we now know that he is the son of a Peruvian immigrant.

 Leave aside the ongoing debate about what he could or should be labeled, Zimmerman is Hispanic.
 He looks like he could be my cousin or other relative, and in his too-large dark blue suit he probably would fit perfectly at home at a "quinceañera" -- sweet 15 -- party or any other gathering of Hispanics.

-In response to the vague but still ugly accusations of leniency based on ethnicity, La Raza -- a civil rights organization that does its best to publicize any and all good works by Hispanics and not surprisingly wasn't about to proudly claim Zimmerman as "one of us" -- responded by stating the obvious: "Unfortunately, being Hispanic does not mean that you aren't capable
+In response to the vague but still ugly accusations of leniency based on ethnicity, La Raza -- a civil rights organization that does its best to publicize any and all good works by Hispanics and not surprisingly wasn't about to proudly claim Zimmerman as "one of us" -- responded by stating the obvious: "Unfortunately, being Hispanic does not mean that you aren't capable of bigotry or discrimination.

 This is true.
 However, what might placate those who accuse the Hispanic community of acknowledging only the cream of the crop is a simple recognition of the facts.